JalalQ/5104-HTML-Blog/README.md

-# 5104-HTML-Blog
+# Introduction

-Design of a blog page using HTML and CSS
+In this project, I designed and developed a multi-column blog page using HTML and CSS, keeping into consideration the semantic meaning of HTML elements used.